conlin-matt/DVTCam_ShorelineData/README.md

-# Argus-derived shorelines from the DVT Camera at Kennedy Space Center, FL #
+# Video-derived shorelines from the DVT Camera at Kennedy Space Center, FL #

 This repo contains Argus-derived shorelines from the DVT Cam deployed at NASA-Kennedy Space Center from mid 2011 to mid 2012.
 Details of data processing and results can be found in: